-So, when you've got a kit and some tools, now you're ready to start.
-When you're buying the kit get a few spare resistors and some small offcuts of stripboard (also available from Maplin, the code for a small piece is JP46A).
+So, once you've got a kit and some tools, you're ready to start.
+When you're buying the kit, get a few spare resistors and some small offcuts of stripboard (also available from Maplin, the code for a small piece is JP46A).
 This will give you something to practice soldering with.

 When you've got all these it's time to get some soldering practice.
-It may help to print this page to refer to while practising.
+It might help to print this page to refer to while practising, or have a laptop or tablet to hand.
 Read the whole page through before starting.

 Plug in the iron and wait about 5 minutes for it to heat up.
 Place it on something that won't burn, and make sure the 'bit' isn't touching anything, including the mains lead.
 Ideally use a stand.